trudi-group/ipfs-crawler/README.md

-  "agent_version": "<if a connection was successful, the agent version string>", "supported_protcols": "<if a connection was successful, a list of protocols identifiers supported by the peer>", "crawl_started_timestamp": "<timestamp of the first connection attempt to the peer>", "crawl_finished_timestamp": "<timestamp after all interactions with the peer finished, whether successful or not>" }
+  "agent_version": "<if a connection was successful, the agent version string>", "supported_protcols": "<if a connection was successful, a list of protocols identifiers supported by the peer>", "crawl_started_timestamp": "<timestamp of the first connection attempt to the peer>", "crawl_finished_timestamp": "<timestamp after all interactions with the peer finished, whether successful or not>", "plugin_data": "<map of plugin name to result of executing the plugin on the peer>" }
 ```